 A Bone-Smart Alternative

-Highly acidifying, full of hormones, and overly processed, milk and cream are not recommended in the Save Our Bones Program.
+Highly acidifying, full of hormones, and overly processed, milk and cream are not recommended in the Osteoporosis Reversal Program.
 These dairy products acidify the blood pH and actually cause bone loss.
 In fact, studies have shown a clear link between dairy consumption and increased fracture risk.6

 The good news is that there is an alternative.
 Savers know that fermented and cultured dairy, such as yogurt, kefir, and sour cream are all acceptable alkalizing options.
 In fact, yogurt is a Foundation Food in the Save our Bones Program, since it is a rich source of calcium, as well as zinc, potassium, Vitamins B2, B5, and B12.
 Additionally, yogurt is full of bacteria, or probiotics, which are good for your gut, immune system, and much more.
 The antioxidant and anti-inflammatory effects of probiotics help them to increase bone density, as well.7